 The North Carolina Board of Electrolysis Examiners (NCBEE) is responsible for the oversight and licensing of electrologists and laser hair reduction practitioners in the state of North Carolina.

 Licenses are renewed annually on two schedules.
-Each licensee is inspected and must also demonstrate completion of certified continuing education credits at the time of license renewal.
+Each licensee is inspected and must also demonstrate the completion of certified continuing education credits at the time of license renewal.
 Documentation of 10 hours of pre-approved continuing education (1.0 CEU) must be submitted for proof of license renewal and accompanied by appropriate fees.
 While a portion of CEUs may be obtained via Home Studies, licensees are encouraged to obtain "hands-on" or interactive training via seminars offered by practitioner associations.
 All documentation is reviewed by the License Renewal Chairman after which a renewal license is issued to each practitioner.